You’ve picked a theme and added some personal touches. It’s time to publish! On WordPress.com, that means a post or a page.

 You can also adjust the size of your image right in the post by clicking and dragging one of the boxes at the image’s corners.
 To remove the image entirely, click the X.

 Your post is almost ready!
-Before clicking Publish, give your new post a few tags and categories — you’ll see an area for that in the left-hand column:
+Before clicking Publish, give your new post a few tags and categories — you’ll see an area for that in the right-hand column:

 I’ve given this post the “adoption” tag, (as well as two others) which will allow people browsing the “Adoption” tag in the WordPress.com Reader to find my post, and the category “Memoir” so people who visit my blog can find it among the other kinds of posts.